Authorities ID pickup driver who fatally hit woman in Falcon Heights near U soccer field

 Dotray was not injured.
 She was taken to Regions Hospital, where a blood sample was collected to test for any drug or alcohol use.
 Test results are pending.
 She has yet to be arrested or charged.

-The sisters' father, Kim Anderson, said Monday that Abby was heading to the soccer field to see her boyfriend coach a match when she was hit.

-Abby Anderson also was an avid runner and active in Brave Like Gabe, the foundation her sister started in 2019 to fund research of rare cancers.
+Abby also was an avid runner and active in Brave Like Gabe, the foundation her sister started in 2019 to fund research of rare cancers.
 Abby ran the New York City Marathon in honor of her sister later that year.
-Kim Anderson said Abby was getting ready for the foundation's 5-kilometer race at Lake Phalen Regional Park scheduled for Sept.
+Kim Anderson said Abby was getting ready for the foundation's 5-kilometer race at Lake Phalen Regional Park on Sept.
 26.

-The foundation released a statement Tuesday afternoon that read: "Words alone cannot capture Abby's bright, joyful and generous spirit or the beautiful art she gave the world.
+The foundation released a statement Tuesday saying: "Words alone cannot capture Abby's bright, joyful and generous spirit or the beautiful art she gave the world.
 Abby brought incredible light and hope to the Foundation, and it is impossible to imagine that she is no longer with us.

 "We know many of you in this community developed a personal connection to Abby through Brave Like Gabe, and we wish you peace as you take in this news and grieve the loss of a dear friend."